SLELO PRISM

 Report invasives found in forests and assist early detection efforts.

-Click the link below to learn more about the species we’re enhancing early detection efforts for and to join our invasive species Volunteer Surveillance Network to aid this effort (training will be provided).
+Learn more about the species we’re prioritizing for early detection and how you can join our Volunteer Surveillance Network to support this effort—training is provided.

 NYiMapInvasives is an online, collaborative, GIS-based database and mapping tool that serves as the official invasive species database for New York State.